 On balance, utilising this scenario would provide a positive outlook and provide an appropriate provision for housing delivery within the county.
+This would result in the annual homes requirement being 17.3% higher than the historic trend on completions.
 It would allow the flexibility to drive sustainable housing growth and contribute to supporting the economic ambitions of the county.